-Please note that the usual harvest schedule times listed in the table below are approximate and that not all apple varieties are available all season.
-Changes in weather can affect ripening.
-We update our picking schedule weekly or more often as needed.
-If you are making the trip for a particular variety and are concerned about availability please call the fruit stand to verify.
+Changes in weather can affect ripening times and demand for certain varities can impact supply.
+Although we update our picking schedule weekly (and more often if needed), if you are making the trip for a particular variety and are concerned about availability please call the fruit stand to verify.
 We receive numerous questions on our Facebook page asking if certain varieties are available but due to the volume of questions, we are not able to respond to these individually.
 Please bookmark this page and check frequently.

 Look for little or no bruising